pradeep3sep/interviewquestion/README NodeJS.md

-ek hota h virtual, ek hota h populate, phir ek hota h virtual populate video - 153 - child referencing video - 154,156,157 - parent referencing and virtual populate - we mostly use it
+ek hota h virtual, ek hota h populate, phir ek hota h virtual populate video - 153 - child referencing video - 154,156,157 - parent referencing and virtual populate - we mostly use it 159 kam samjh aaya

+factory function banna padega pr wo project k last me banaunga

+indexes - video 167 very much important - Indexes created the performance very much----------- we need to create at the end

+populate or virtual populate me hum kabhi query nhi kr sakte like sum, avg. just we can show the data

+methods vs static in mongoose, the differece is that one is called after making the instance and other one is called directly

+video 168,169 aache content h

+we can use the index for preventing the duplicate values like 2 reviews by single user

+we have the set function in the schema.

+video 200 for multer, imp
+204 for multiple images imp h - multiple case me single and multiple dono cover ho jata h, we have the single and array

+if needed, frontend pe 203 dekhna

+we have the resize the photo function

+we are using the sharp package to image resize

+jab koi function kafi controller me use karna ho to bas uska ek factorycontroller bna lo design ek middleware(req,res,next) jaisa hone chaiye na ki koi function file bna k usko import karo controller file me

+Jab calculation karni ho to aggregation agar data dikhana ho to populate